enthought/distarray/docs/source/index.rst

 ---------------

-To see some initial examples of what distarray can do, check out the IPython notebooks and python scripts in the ``examples`` directory and our tests.
+To see some initial examples of what distarray can do, check out the IPython notebooks and python scripts in the ``examples`` directory.

+If you have questions or would like to contribute, contact us

+* on the DistArray mailing list:  distarray.googlegroups.com,
+* in the DistArray IRC channel: #distarray on freenode, or
+* through the DistArray GitHub repo: https://github.com/enthought/distarray (for bug reports and pull requests).

 History
 -------